When Should I Switch to Soy Formula?

 Soy Formula is Not for All Babies

 The AAP strongly endorses breast milk for all babies, but understands that there is a need for some babies to consume milk-based formula.
-When it comes to soy formula, it is most ideal for strict vegan families, infants who have been diagnosed with lactose intolerance, and infants who have congenital galactosemia which is a rare genetic metabolic disorder.
+When it comes to soy formula, it is most ideal for strict vegetarian families, infants who have been diagnosed with lactose intolerance, and infants who have congenital galactosemia which is a rare genetic metabolic disorder.
 You should not assume that your child should start a soy diet if they are allergic to cow's milk that they will be fine with soy formula.
 In fact, between 10% and 14% of babies who are allergic to milk are also allergic to soy.
-This is when doctors recommend hydrolyzed protein formulas such as Nutramigen or Alimentum.
+This is when doctors recommend hydrolyzed protein formulas such as HiPP Special Comfort.

 Soy formula is not recommended for preterm babies.
 Even though it has been labeled as safe by the National Toxicology Program (NTP) panel of experts, the AAP reports that soy formula contains a higher level of aluminum compared to cow's milk formula.
-Unless your high risk infant has an allergy or a true need for a soy-based diet, doctors recommend a cow's milk formula.
+It can also lead to bone demineralization even with a calcium supplement.
+Unless your high risk infant has an allergy or a true need for a soy-based diet, doctors recommend breastfeeding or a cow's milk formula.

 Scientific research has also questioned the potential health effects of a regular soy-based diet on infants due to its estrogen-like effects.
 While some animal studies had concerns about early onset of puberty, development of breast tissue, or thyroid cancer, this has not been proven as an issue in humans in those studies.